vuongnguyen2112/react-quiz/README.md

 #### This repo is my first project to be publiced using github pages.

-#### For anyone can read Vietnamese this is the tutorial for deploy project to github pages.
+#### For anyone can read Vietnamese this is the tutorial for deploying project to github pages.

 ##### 1. Cài đặt “gh-pages” package